zethkane/Maven.JavaFundamentals-DanDoBetterDrills/README.md

 # Java Fundamentals
 * Classes to be completed
-	* MathUtilities
+	* `MathUtilities`
-	* PredicateUtilities
+	* `PredicateUtilities`
-	* StringUtilities
+	* `StringUtilities`

 ## Predicate Utilities
-* Ensure that each of the test cases in the class [TestPredicateUtilities](./src/test/java/com/zipcodewilmington/danny_do_better_exercises/TestPredicateUtilities.java) by completing each of the method stubs in the class [PredicateUtilities](./src/main/java/com/zipcodewilmington/danny_do_better_exercises/PredicateUtilities.java).
+* Ensure each of the test cases passes successfully in the class [TestPredicateUtilities](./src/test/java/com/zipcodewilmington/danny_do_better_exercises/TestPredicateUtilities.java) by completing each of the method stubs in the class [PredicateUtilities](./src/main/java/com/zipcodewilmington/danny_do_better_exercises/PredicateUtilities.java).
 * A _predicate_ is a clause which states something about a subject. (_e.g., **is assigning**_ in _"Leon **is assigning** homework"_)

 * Method Stubs to be completed